ui/stamps-api-docs/source/redemption_api.rst

 ========================== =========== =========================
-token                      Yes         Authentication string id                         Yes         Redemption ID create_replacement_voucher No          Boolean indicating whether to create a replacement voucher
+token                      Yes         Authentication string id                         Yes         Redemption ID create_replacement_voucher No          Boolean indicating whether to create a replacement voucher, default to False
 ========================== =========== =========================

 Here's an example of how the API call might look like in JSON format